Azure premium storage: Design for high performance

 Optimize IOPS, throughput, and latency at a glance

-The table below summarizes performance factors and the steps necessary to optimize IOPS, throughput, and latency.
-The sections following this summary will describe each factor is much more depth.
+The following table summarizes performance factors and the steps necessary to optimize IOPS, throughput, and latency.
+The sections following this summary describe each factor in more depth.

 For more information on VM sizes and on the IOPS, throughput, and latency available for each type of VM, see Sizes for virtual machines in Azure.